prob140/prob140.github.io/logistics.md

 ### Texts ###
 #### Required: ####
-- [Probability for Data Science](http://prob140.org/textbook/chapters/README) by Ani Adhikari and Jim Pitman.
+- [Probability for Data Science](http://prob140.org/textbook/README) by Ani Adhikari and Jim Pitman.
 - [Probability](http://www.springer.com/us/book/9780387979748) by Jim Pitman, published by Springer NY.
 Available for Berkeley students on SpringerLink at no cost or low cost (for a printed version) provided you are logged on to AirBears2.

 #### Excellent references: ####
 - [Introduction to Probability](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view) by Joe Blitzstein and Jessica Hwang
 - [Introduction to Probability](http://athenasc.com/probbook.html) by Dimitri Bertsekas and John Tsitsiklis
+- [Theory Meets Data](http://stat88.org/textbook/notebooks/intro), the Stat 88 textbook written by Prof. Adhikari, covers some of the basic concepts of Prob 140 at a more elementary level

 ### How to Study ###
 Prob 140 is not designed for remote learning.
 Nor does it contain a lot of routine plug-and-chug.
 Please attend lectures and discussion sections because those always include conversations about problem solving.
 We aim to give useful lectures and select useful exercises for the sections.
 Section content is designed to provide practice relevant to homework, lab, and exams.
 Don't miss out.